IPCS INCHEM Home

 SYMPTOMS PREVENTION FIRST AID

 Inhalation Cough.
 Sore throat.
 Wheezing.
 Shortness of breath.
 Use ventilation, local exhaust or breathing protection.
 Fresh air, rest.
-Half-upright position.
 Refer for medical attention.

 Skin Redness.
 Burning sensation.
 Protective gloves.
 Protective clothing.
+Wear protective gloves when administering first aid.
 Remove contaminated clothes.
 Rinse skin with plenty of water or shower.

 Eyes Redness.
 Pain.
 Blurred vision.
 Wear safety goggles or eye protection in combination with breathing protection.
 First rinse with plenty of water for several minutes (remove contact lenses if easily possible), then refer for medical attention.

 Ingestion Burning sensation.
+Abdominal pain.
 Do not eat, drink, or smoke during work.
-Wash hands before eating.
 Rinse mouth.
 Do NOT induce vomiting.
+Give one or two glasses of water to drink.
+Refer for medical attention .

 SPILLAGE DISPOSAL CLASSIFICATION & LABELLING

-Personal protection: particulate filter respirator adapted to the airborne concentration of the substance.
+Personal protection: chemical protection suit including self-contained breathing apparatus, face shield and protective gloves.
 Collect leaking and spilled liquid in sealable containers as far as possible.
 Absorb remaining liquid in sand or inert absorbent.
 Then store and dispose of according to local regulations.

 According to UN GHS Criteria